Brian Lee (soccer): Rice

 On March 29, 2019, Lee was named Rice Owls women's soccer head coach.

 Playing career

-A successful athlete in his own right, Lee played for the Furman soccer team from 1989–92 where he was part of three Southern Conference titles and was selected as a team captain and the Most Valuable Player.
+A successful athlete in his own right, Lee played for the Furman soccer team from 1989 to 1992 where he was part of three Southern Conference titles and was selected as a team captain and the Most Valuable Player.
 He also led his team to three Southern Conference championships and its first ever NCAA appearance, and a berth in the Sweet 16 in 1991.
 Lee also led Gaither HS to the 1989 Florida State HS Final.